Fernprlz/OS_Practice_2/README.md

   * The minishell may show the prompt mixed with the ouput of the process child. **This is correct behaviour**.
 * Foreground mode:
   * Minishell cannot have zombie processes of previous background commands. *Which means...?*

+* SIGCHILD has three conventional uses, indicate:
+  * Termination of a child.
+  * Stopping of a child.
+  * A child is resumed.

 #### Class' Comments 1
 * Consider the use of data structures and state it on the report.